lin-lab/COVID19-Viz/assets/about.md

 reporting delay, the lag adjustment of Rt should be increased.
 Sensitivity analysis is valuable to examine the robustness of model assumptions.
 Future research is needed to develop advanced methods to address these limitations.

+Finally, the projections of the weekly case rates are dependent on the Rt and the model for case rates.
+If the Rt changes over time or if the data does not follow the data generating process, the projections will be off.

 ## Interpretation, Using Metrics to Guide Reopening, and the Need for Multiple Metrics